jerrythomas/esm-loader-svelte/README.md

   flag `--experimental-json-modules`.
 * An esm DOM can be loaded into tests by importing `global-jsdom/register` from [global-jsdom][jsdom].
+* You must import full filenames with extensions.
+Leaving off the `.js` extension doesn't work.
+* Import aliases (`import draw from '$utils/draw.js'`) don't work well.
+  You **can** write an ESM loader hook to handle that, even pulling them from `svelte.config.js`, but Node only really hanldes a single loader hook at a time, so it's not too useful yet.
 * After Node ESM loader hooks are [able to chain well][chain], this module should be split between Svelte and Styles.